Selva917611/S3/README.md

-Hosting a website in AWS S3.
+Host a website in AWS S3.